RISE Activities

 What is excluded from Innovator Development Program project funding?

-These funds cannot be used to pay for internal training or consulting, food where the sole purpose of the event is to promote dialogue or conversation within the department or unit, conference travel, or any type of salary support.
+Project funds cannot be used to pay for internal training or internal consulting, food where the sole purpose of the event is to promote dialogue or conversation within your department or unit, travel, conference attendance (travel, registration fees, hotel, transportation, etc.), professional organization membership, or any type of salary support or stipend.
+The aim of the project funding is to advance your intervention. *A budget is not required for applicants not requesting project funding.

 What happens if I do not use all the funds?